Keller Watts - Meteorologist

 Present at a time during history in the making, Keller was selected as a member of a U.S.-led Cultural Exchange Consortium that traveled to then Communist U.S.S.R. in the summer of 1991.
 "I was in Moscow's Red Square only two days before the Aug.
 19th Soviet coup where members of the Communist Party attempted to take control of the U.S.S.R. from Soviet Union President Mikhail Gorbachev, which would ultimately lead to the collapse of Communism."

-Keller currently resides in Baton Rouge with his wife, Kristi, and daughter, Lily Kathryn.
-He enjoys spending time with his wife and daughter, storm chasing, golf, tennis, and walking his miniature schnauzer, Sadie.
+Keller currently resides in Baton Rouge with his wife, Kristi, and daughters, Lily Kathryn and Lucy.
+He enjoys spending time with his wife and daughters, storm chasing, golf, tennis, and walking his miniature schnauzer, Sadie.

 When Keller is not at WBRZ, he works full-time with the ExxonMobil Corporation in Baton Rouge.